 Our age range is broad

-At the moment, the Ministry of Social Affairs and Health employs approximately 400 people.
-Almost three quarters of our personnel are women.
-Under 14 percent of our personnel have a fixed-term employment relationship without a post in the ministry or elsewhere.
-The average age of our personnel is 49 years.
+At the moment, the Ministry of Social Affairs and Health employs approximately 440 people.
+Almost 80 percent of our personnel are women.
+Approximately 16 percent of our personnel have a fixed-term employment relationship without a post in the ministry or elsewhere.
+The average age of our personnel is 48 years.

 Due to the ongoing generational change, our age range is broad.
 Therefore, there will be a number of vacancies on various levels in the future.
 The average age of our management is higher than that of other personnel.
 Therefore, there will be significant turnover in our management in the near future.